-Points of investigation for developing P.3D-sam

-The points of investigation that are specific to subjective quality assessment of stereoscopic 3D video include:
+This appendix lists issues specific to subjective quality assessment of stereoscopic 3D video that require further study.

 Repeatability of a given test methodology:

 This is a very crucial point for any subjective testing methodology.
 Empirical data are needed to prove that a given methodology can produce repeatable and reproducible data.